leticiagcapovilla/mywikitest/Machine/Groups/CON/rack_monitor.md

 * the first one, the SPI Master, sends requests and reads every information from the baseboard (voltage, temperature, humidity,etc...), filters the data by verifying if the last character is the correct measurement unit for the requested information and stores this strings in global variables.

-* the second one, the TCP/IP server, opens one connection to port 5006, where the connected devices can request the information by using the [[CON:Rack_Monitoring_Platform#BSMP_Entities|BSMP entities specified further in this project]].
-Currently this connection is used by [[CON:Sirius_control_system_servers|the Sirius control system servers]] to acquire the data and turn this information into EPICs Process Variables.
+* the second one, the TCP/IP server, opens one connection to port 5006, where the connected devices can request the information by using the [CON:Rack_Monitoring_Platform#BSMP_Entities|BSMP entities specified further in this project](link).
+Currently this connection is used by [CON:Sirius_control_system_servers|the Sirius control system servers](link) to acquire the data and turn this information into EPICs Process Variables.

 <br>